 Eschalot / shallot – Small onion-like root vegetables but with a sweeter, more delicate flavour than normal large onions.
 Can’t find them?
 Just sub with a small amount of finely sliced normal onions; and

 Egg yolks – What emulsifies the butter and other liquids to create a thick, glossy sauce.
-As for what to do with the whites?
-I’ve been playing with Fluffy Egg White Omelettes, I’ve jotted it down in the recipe notes for you.

 How to make Béarnaise Sauce